Guggu-Gill/Job_bank_scrapper/README.md

 ## Technologies Used
 1. Python for scripting
 2. Selenium & BeautifulSoup for web scraping
-3. numpy for storing job_id
+3. numpy for storing job_ids